Skip to content

 Our mission statement: To develop the physical, emotional and social well-being of individuals, moral values as well as leadership skills whilst promoting lifelong participation in physical activity

-In the Ferndown Upper School PE department we promote a healthy lifestyle and aim to build character and positive attitudes, improving self-esteem and self-confidence, giving children new skills to enable them to make a positive contribution inside and outside of school in a safe and enjoyable environment through the vehicle of Physical Education.
+The Ferndown Upper School PE department promote a healthy active lifestyle and aim to build character and positive attitudes, improving self-esteem and self-confidence, giving our students new skills to enable them to make a positive contribution inside and outside of school in a safe and enjoyable environment through the vehicle of Physical Education.
 Our program of study and fantastic facilities allows us to provide not only a stimulating, rich and challenging curriculum, but also a diverse one, which will give our pupils the opportunity to develop communication, teamwork and other leadership skills needed for future employment.

 Miss.
 A. Hine